IHE/RAD.IMR/input/pagecontent/RAD-Y3.md

 ##### 2:3.Y3.4.1.2 Message Semantics

-This message is a HTTP GET or HTTP POST request.
+This message is an HTTP GET or HTTP POST request.
 The Requester is the User Agent.
 The Responder is the Origin Server.

 The Requester executes an HTTP search against the Responder DiagnosticReport URL.
 The search target follows the FHIR HTTP specification, addressing the DiagnosticReport Resource [http://hl7.org/fhir/http.html](http://hl7.org/fhir/http.html):
 ```